 - (a) Paydays will remain the current practice unless otherwise negotiated between the parties. - (b) A comprehensive statement detailing all payments, allowances and deductions will be provided each pay period.
-The Employer will advise employees in writing on a monthly basis their vacation, sick leave, lieu time and overtime banks. - (c) The distribution of paycheques will be done in such a manner that the details of the paycheque will be confidential.
+The Employer will advise employees in writing on a monthly basis of their vacation, sick leave, lieu time and overtime banks.
+Where an Employer payroll system allows, the Employer will make available to employees their banks and year-to-date totals each pay period. - (c) The distribution of paycheques will be done in such a manner that the details of the paycheque will be confidential.